mitin001/transcriber/blog/books/lindsay-gibson/2019/06-your-inner-world.md

 > Everything in the man-made world was first invented in someone’s fantasy life.

-There are few things more important to an inventor than their imagination.
+Few things are more important to an inventor than their imagination.

 > The essential precursor to invention and problem solving.